SwiftERM Hyper-personalisation for ecommerce email marketing

 Creating an online store marketing strategy

-10 Marketing Tactics to Promote Your Online Store
+10 Marketing Tactics to Promote Your Ecommerce Store

-From marketing to existing customers to acquiring new ones, let’s look at ten tactics you can use to drive traffic to your new online store.
+From marketing to existing customers to acquiring new ones, let’s look at ten tactics you can use to drive traffic to your new ecommerce store.

 1. Utilise (and keep building) your email list.

 Even in a brick-and-mortar store, it’s important to have a strong email marketing strategy.
-Collect as many email addresses as you can — customers, prospective customers, people interested in your events, etc. When you launch, you’ll be able to send an email to all of those people letting them know that they can visit your store online.
+Collect as many email addresses as you can — customers, prospective customers, people interested in your events, etc. When you launch, you’ll be able to send an email to all of those people letting them know that they can visit your ecommerce store.

 This can be a good time to consider offering a promotion to your database – email subscribers (GDPR compliant ones), or even a referral discount to encourage customers to share your site with friends and family.